 Keep in mind, most solar panel systems are estimated to last about 25 to 30 years.
-Garrison said, “Gas, oil, and electric aren’t giving you a payback.
+Garrison remarked, “Gas, oil, and electric aren’t giving you a payback.
 Households using solar panels (for power) are able to stabilize long-term energy costs.
 You won’t be hit by the fluctuations in the energy market.”

-A note about government incentives:
+A note about government incentives

 Currently, homeowners can take advantage of a variety of federal and state incentives to repay part of the system's cost.
 Federal incentives for solar energy have been extended through December 31, 2021, on a gradual step-down basis.